 If you want to be completely sure, you could even remove the original wooden flooring and replace it with marine plywood from your local hardware store.

-There is a harmful paint coating used on second-hand containers.
+There can be toxic paint coatings used on second-hand containers.
 This coating is to protect the container from saltwater while they are in transit across the ocean.
 It’s vital for containers when they are being used to transport cargo, but obviously not great when we are using these containers to build homes.
+The danger is usually not from off-gassing, but from physical contact with the paint.

 These questions are no doubt inspired from the photos we have seen of hurricane Katrina.
 In the photos, it shows wooden homes which have been completely annihilated by Katrina, however lying on top of the wood are completely intact shipping containers.